-This chapter describes the specific interventions or strategies that will be undertaken by WWF Russia and WWF Mongolia to achieve conservation in the ASER.
+This chapter describes the specific interventions or strategies that will be undertaken to achieve conservation in the ASER.
 Through a series of well-developed actions, goals and sufficient financial and human input, WWF will be able to realize it's vision for the ASER.
 Intermediate objectives have been devised so that indications of success or failure will be apparent before too much time has passed.
 These strategies are mutually supporting, and thus do not stand alone.
 Please find an overview of the vision, goals, and intermediate objectives in the Logframe (Annex 8).